 The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Italy: Maria Gabriella Landers and Brian Dore of CIU Travel.

-Opera singers who divide their time between Italy and the United States, husband-and-wife team Brian and Maria Gabriella design imaginative itineraries throughout Italy that cater to a range of budgets—from moderate to high-end—and focus primarily on gastronomy, art, architecture, archaeology, and history.
+Opera singers who divide their time between Italy and the United States, husband-and-wife team Brian and Maria Gabriella design imaginative itineraries throughout Italy that focus primarily on gastronomy, art, architecture, archaeology, and history; they can also help with side trips into Switzerland.
 Maria Gabriella, who has a background in art history as well as opera, is an ambassador of Italian culture for Perugia’s Università per Stranieri.
-Brian, a former chef, worked at several New York restaurants before embarking on an international career as an operatic baritone, now an occasional side gig.
-Together with their team of charming and terrifically knowledgeable guides and drivers, Maria Gabriella and Brian give their clients an intimate experience no matter where they go in Italy, from Rome’s most iconic landmarks to the hidden-treasure hill towns of Tuscany.
-The couple were also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.
+Brian, a former chef, worked at several New York restaurants before embarking on an international career as an operatic baritone, now an occasional side gig; he’s also an enthusiastic hiker and skier who’s tested out many slopes and trails in the Alps.
+Together with their team of charming and terrifically knowledgeable guides and drivers, Maria Gabriella and Brian give their clients an intimate experience no matter where they go, from Rome’s most iconic landmarks to the hidden-treasure hill towns of Tuscany to Switzerland’s cultural capitals and charming mountainside villages.

 Where to Stay and Eat